 If you need some help with Goodlord, please visit our Tenant Help Centre in the first instance.
 If you are unable to find the answer you need, then our Support Team will be on hand to help you.

 Renting a property is a two-way street.
 You should be able to answer all your tenant’s questions and prepare them for the tenancy process before you send the offer letter.
-When you show your expertise and willingness to help, they’ll have more confidence in you, which will help them decide on the property more quickly and cut down on your landlord’s void period.
+When you show your expertise and willingness to help - plus share with them a free downloadable guide to the whole process - they’ll have more confidence in you, which will help them decide on the property more quickly and cut down on your landlord’s void period.